 The survey of residents took place in August 2020.
 The national shutdown because of the pandemic had become well entrenched.
-Surprisingly, 77.1% of respondents were employed.
-The average monthly income - from both employment and other sources - was \$2,055, quite a bit more than the June 2019 national average of \$1,695.
-The median income is \$2,000.
+Only 52.4% of respondents were employed in part because a significant number are receiving retirement benefits and the pandemic has caused some to be unemployed.
+The average monthly income - from both employment and other sources - was \$2,327 quite a bit more than the June 2019 national average of \$1,695.
+The median income is \$1,500.

-Since the equal expense share cost of living in an Oxford House averages \$155 per week [range \$120-\$180] in Arizona, the income per person is more than adequate.
+Since the equal expense share cost of living in an Oxford House averages \$142 per week [range \$125-\$200] in the District, the income per person is more than adequate.
 The equal expense share covers all household expenses except for a resident's food.
-The largest household expense is the rent the group pays the landlord, which in Arizona averages \$3,201 a month with a range from \$1,650 to \$6,000 a month.
+The largest household expense is the rent the group pays the landlord, which in the District averages \$3,294 a month with a range from \$2,050 to \$6,000 a month.

 Employment is the primary way that residents are able to pay their equal share of household expenses necessary for each Oxford House to operate.
 A few have income from retirement or some other source, but most do not.
 The equal share of household expenses not only pays the landlord and other expenses but some of the money paid the landlord returns to the state or local government through property taxes.
-More significantly, all the employed residents contribute substantial amounts to the federal government as a result of FICA payroll taxes.
+More significantly all the employed contribute substantial amounts to the federal government as a result of FICA payroll taxes.
 The FICA tax is 14.65% of wages [employee plus employer share].
-The combined FICA taxes generated by employment of Arizona Oxford House residents will be a minimum of \$1,311,406 for FY 2021 based on the current average salary and existing number of beds.
-This is a considerable amount under any circumstances but particularly since many of these recovering individuals were not employed prior to getting into an Oxford House.
+The combined FICA taxes generated by employment of District Oxford House residents will be a minimum of \$1,202,714 for FY 2021 based on the current average salary and existing number of beds.
+This is a considerable amount under any circumstances but particularly compared to where these recovering individuals were living and not working prior to Oxford House.